noahsug/card-auto-battler/README.md

 Game TODO:

+1. use Jotai for sync selectors, making everything simpler
 1. add charms that help sort cards (e.g. feather = card is near top, anchor = card near bottom?, chain = two cards are always played after each other), 1 charm per card? but chains can grow in size